convox/docs/docs/management/application.md

 Once you have an App running on Convox, setting up monitoring can help you keep it running smoothly.
 As a starting point, the following baseline monitoring coverage is recommended when using Convox:

-1. [Set up availability monitoring](#set-up-availability-monitoring) to be notified if your app stops responding.
+1. [Set up availability monitoring](#set-up-availability-monitoring) to be notified if your App stops responding.
-1. [Create a CloudWatch Dashboard](#create-a-cloudwatch-dashboard) to help track multiple metrics of your app.
+1. [Create a CloudWatch Dashboard](#create-a-cloudwatch-dashboard) to help track multiple metrics of your App.
-1. [Create CloudWatch Alarms](#create-cloudwatch-alarms) to be notified of critical changes to your app's metrics.
+1. [Create CloudWatch Alarms](#create-cloudwatch-alarms) to be notified of critical changes to your App's metrics.
 1. [Track CloudWatch Metrics](#track-cloudwatch-metrics) to keep tabs on your database, etc.

 ## Set up availability monitoring

-Let's say your app runs at example.com.
+Let's say your App runs at example.com.
 By having a third-party service like [Pingdom](https://www.pingdom.com) send an HTTP request to example.com at frequent intervals, you can ensure that you'll be notified as soon as part of your system fails.
 Whether you are having problems with your infrastructure, database, web application, or DNS, simple availability monitoring can be used to help you catch many major problems quickly.

 We recommend using an availability monitoring service not run on AWS so that an AWS outage doesn't leave you blind to the problem.